 Writing down your feelings is commonly referred to as expressive writing.
 Many writers and psychologists know the benefits of expressive writing, which is why it is very often recommended as a form of therapy.
 Psychiatrists recommend it to their patients, especially if they are suffering from depression or addiction to substances and activities.
 People who are recovering substance abusers or problem gamblers can gain a lot from expressive writing because expressive writing helps people not only in controlling emotions gone haywire, but it can also help them feel in control over their lives and problems.
 Recovering addicts have a very difficult path ahead of them, in terms of getting their lives back in order, all the while being psychologically and emotionally stable not to fall into relapse.
-You can find out more about problem gambling here.

 What are the benefits of expressive writing?